-I made the misguided decision not long ago, due to overly active sentimentality, and a less-than-accurate memory, to revisit Disney’s The Black Hole.
-Wow, if there was ever a way to measure just how much George Lucas revolutionized science fiction movies (and movies in general) this is the film to use.
+Due to overly active sentimentality and a less-than-accurate memory, I made the misguided decision not long ago to revisit Disney’s The Black Hole.
+Wow, if there was ever a way to measure just how much George Lucas revolutionized science fiction movies (and movies in general), this is the film to use.

-Watching the film again after so many years was a shocking and surprisingly disappointing experience that made me realize The Black Hole is a bizarre, surreal attempt by Disney to pass off some hastily assembled gothic horror film aesthetics combined with a half-hearted attempt to transport them into an outer space adventure.
-That added up to a dismally sad example of the movie magic we have come to expect from Disney’s studios, that is difficult to explain.
+After so many years, watching the film again was a shocking and surprisingly disappointing experience that made me realize The Black Hole is Disney’s bizarre, surreal attempt to pass off some hastily assembled gothic horror film aesthetics combined with a half-hearted attempt to transport them into an outer space adventure.
+That added up to a dismally sad example of the movie magic we have come to expect from Disney’s studios, which is difficult to explain.
 A reminder that even the mighty house of mouse doesn’t always get it right.

 This film is a genuine puzzle.
 How such a poorly written attempt at a movie could ever pass muster as the studio’s response to Star Wars is a real mystery.
-This remarkably poor attempt to bridge the genres of gothic horror and science fiction has little to recommend it outside of a few memorable moments visually.
-It’s not just the writing that’s less than ideal, the rest of the movie from art direction and inexcusably bad and cheesy special effects two years after Star Wars, to characters painted so broadly they are little more than cliched caricatures.
-There are hard-core fans that will point at the film’s practical effects as preferable; I cannot agree.
+This feeble attempt to bridge gothic horror and science fiction genres has little to recommend outside of a few memorable moments visually.
+It’s not just the writing that’s less than ideal.
+The rest of the movie, from art direction and inexcusably bad and cheesy special effects two years after Star Wars, to characters, painted so broadly they are little more than cliched caricatures.
+Hard-core fans will point at the film’s practical effects as preferable; I’m afraid I have to disagree.
 Part of the problem may have been Disney’s failure to commit to making an adult science fiction film entirely.
-If you are trying to create a gothic horror type effect, why put in so many cutesy elements designed to appeal to kids?
+If you are trying to create a gothic horror-type effect, why put in so many cutesy elements designed to appeal to kids?

-In case you are not familiar with this film, its narrative relates a story about a group of space explorers and their cutesy robot named Vincent (an obvious R2-D2 imitator) These explorers are the protagonists in the story.
+If you are not familiar with this film, its narrative relates to a story about a group of space explorers and their cutesy robot named Vincent (an obvious R2-D2 imitator).
+These explorers are the protagonists in the story.
 They ‘stumble’ upon a massive black hole in their travels and also a ship that disappeared 20 years earlier, the Cygnus, inexplicably capable of resisting the enormous forces at play in the area.
-The Cygnus gets operated by a lone uber-mad scientist Dr. Rhinehart (melodramatically portrayed by Maximillian Schell), a crew of drones and a menacing robot named Maximillion.
-The explorers discover the scientist is crazy, has transformed his shipmates into automatons that are dependent upon him and has plans to fly into the black hole to learn the secrets of the universe, and that is where the story begins to fall apart.
-The film’s screenplay brings all of the story’s elements together and then leaves us hanging; seemingly at a loss what to do with its disparate elements next.
-As a result, in place of a big finish, the movie just fizzles in a vague ambiguous conclusion with hints of a Faustian fate for the mad captain.
+The Cygnus gets operated by a lone uber-mad scientist Dr. Rhinehart (melodramatically portrayed by Maximillian Schell), a crew of drones, and a menacing robot named Maximillion.
+The explorers discover the scientist is crazy, has transformed his shipmates into automatons dependent upon him, and has plans to fly into the black hole to learn the secrets of the universe.
+That is where the story begins to fall apart.
+The film’s screenplay brings all of the story’s elements together and then leaves us hanging, seemingly at a loss what to do with its disparate elements next.
+As a result, in place of a big finish, the movie fizzles in a vague, ambiguous conclusion with hints of a Faustian fate for the mad captain.

 Maximillion Schell as a futuristic Captain Nemo puts in a bizarrely memorable and disquieting (also possibly drug-fueled) way-over-the-top performance here; he chews up his scenes with menace and plenty of extra ham.

 What do I like about this film?
 Not much, outside of a few genuinely thrilling moments.
 Some of the interior and exterior outer space shots of the Cygnus are nice.
-That ship, with the look of a space-traveling gothic cathedral, is one thing the art direction got right.
+With the look of a space-traveling gothic cathedral, that ship is one thing the art direction got right.
 There was a lot of talk for years regarding a remake or sequel to The Black Hole, but it has yet to materialize.